 Knowledge speaks, wisdom listens.

-Jimi Hendrix was one of the greatest and influential electrical guitarists of all times.
+Jimi Hendrix was one of the greatest and most influential electrical guitarists of all time.

 The sonic trigger

 Voodoo Child (slight return) is one of Hendrix’s best-known songs; it was a feature of his concert performances throughout his career, and several live renditions were recorded and released on later albums.
 I really love the beginning, the sonic quality and rhythm played with a wah-wah pedal and the great panning later in the song (listen with headphones).
 Thats why the song is not only an improvisation with guitar, voice, bass and drums but also great studio work that was evolving at the end of the 60s.

 Here is another version together with Stevie Winwood: